Glossary of psychiatry: palinopsia

 In palinopsia a visual image persists after the stimulus has gone (similar to an afterimage seen after looking into a bright light).

+paraphilia

+Paraphilias are characterized by marked distress over, or acting on, urges to indulge in sexual activity that goes against social norms or that may lead to causing harm to one's self or to others.

 parapraxis

 A Freudian slip, or parapraxis, is an error in speech, memory or physical action that is believed to be caused by the unconscious mind.

 paraprosopia

 A delusion in which a person believes they have seen a face transform into a grotesque form – often described as a 'monster', 'vampire', 'werewolf' or similar.
 This is very rare and most likely to be described by people with schizophrenia.

 paraschemazia

 Paraschemazia is characterized by a distortion of body image.
 It can be caused by hallucinogenic drugs such as LSD and mescalin, epileptic auras, and sometimes migraines.

 pareidolia

 In pareidolia a vague or random stimulus is mistakenly perceived as recognizable.
 Pareidolia is a type of illusion and hence called "pareidolic illusion".

 perseveration

 This term refers to uncontrollable repetition of a particular response, such as a word, phrase, or gesture, despite the absence or cessation of the original stimulus.
 Usually it is seen in organic disorders of brain, head injury, delirium or dementia, however can be seen in schizophrenia as well.